niclaas/MoviesApi/README.md

 https://movieapinicclaassen20211102091821.azurewebsites.net/

-There is a Postman profile in the root of this project that calls the various endpoints to test against the specification.
+There is a Postman profile in the root of this project that calls the various endpoints to test against the three API endpoints in the specification.

 > MovieApi.Nic.Claassen.postman_collection.json

+You will need to import this file into postman to test each endpoint.